-- Inter-regional loss-flow equations used to determine the amount of losses on an interconnector (that is, between RRNs).
-These are used to determine net losses for different levels of transfer between regions to ensure the supply-demand balance includes losses between regions.
-Inter-regional loss equations are used for DC interconnectors. - Interconnector MLF equations describe how the losses change for an increase or decrease in transfer between regions and are essentially the derivative of inter-regional loss flow-equations.
+- Interconnector MLF equations describe how the losses change for an increase or decrease in transfer between regions and are essentially the derivative of inter-regional loss equations.
 These equations are necessary to cater for the large variations in loss factors that may occur between regions as a result of different power flow patterns on interconnectors, and incorporate the impact of regional demand.
 Interconnector MLF equations are used for AC interconnectors. - Interconnector loss proportioning factors used to separate the inter-regional losses into the amount belonging to each of the two regions.

-Three different approaches are taken to calculate loss flow equations, depending on how complex the physical network is that is represented by notional interconnectors:
+Three different approaches are taken to calculate loss equations, depending on how complex the physical network is represented by notional interconnector is: